-We begin by reading through the chapter as usual so as to sort out the various episodes.
-We can see that there is a new beginning in 6,1 and another in 7,1.
-The key to this chapter is to spot the sandwich in the middle.
-What might be the message of this sandwich?
+As usual, we begin by reading through the chapter so as to sort out the various episodes.
+The key to this chapter is to spot the sandwich (like the one we read in chapter 5).
+What might be the message of this sandwich (see 13,9)?

-How then do the other parts of the chapter fit together?
+From this, we can consider how the other parts of the chapter fit together.

-How does the first incident relate to the healings of chapter 5?
+How does the first incident in the chapter relate to the healings of chapter 5?

-For this chapter it's easiest to take practical divisions as the basis of our reading, with a reasonable number of verses for each page.
-This won't fit exactly the editing of the chapter that we have discovered and this we will have to keep in mind as we read.
+For this chapter it is easiest to take practical divisions as the basis of our reading, so that we will cover a reasonable number of verses for each page.
+This won't fit exactly the evangelist's editing of the chapter that we have discovered because it means we will be splitting up the sandwich.
+We will need to keep that in mind as we read.

-The first page therefore can read the two short episodes that open the chapter.
-We read first the incident at Nazareth, 6,1-6a which can be seen as closing the preceding chapter.
-We then continue by reading on the same page the mission of the twelve, 6,6b-13, even though it opens a new section of the chapter.
+Therefore for the first page, we can begin with the two short episodes which open the chapter.
+We will read first the incident at Nazareth, 6,1-6a which can be seen as closing the preceeding chapter.
+We can then continue by reading on the same page the mission of the Twelve, 6,6b-13, even though it opens a new section of the chapter.
 Our first page therefore will be 6,1-13 with its two parts.

-The second page will then read about Herod and the fate of John the Baptist, 6,14-29.
+That will then lead into our second page where we will read the middle of the sandwich, the story of Herod and the fate of John the Baptist, 6,14-29.

 Let us now begin our reading with the scene at Nazareth and the mission of the apostles, 6,1-13.